IBM-Cloud/ansible-collection-ibm/docs/ibm_hpcs_managed_key.rst

     The state of the key.

+  region (False, any, us-south)
+    The IBM Cloud region where you want to create your resources.
+If this value is not specified, us-south is used by default.
+This can also be provided via the environment variable 'IC_REGION'.

+  template_name (True, str, None)
+    (Required for new resource) Name of the key template to use when creating a key.

+  label (True, str, None)
+    (Required for new resource) The label of the key.

+  uko_vault (True, str, None)
+    (Required for new resource) The UUID of the Vault in which the update is to take place.

   instance_id (True, str, None)
     (Required for new resource) The ID of the UKO instance this resource exists in.

-  uko_vault (True, str, None)
-    (Required for new resource) The UUID of the Vault in which the update is to take place.

   id (False, str, None)